 Energy Efficiency

 The high R-values of PU, PIR, and Rockwool cores (0.024–0.05 W/m·K) reduce heat transfer, lowering cooling energy consumption by up to 60%.
-This is critical in the UAE, where air conditioning is a major energy driver.
+This is critical in DUBAI, where air conditioning is a major energy driver.
 Airtight seals prevent energy loss, enhancing efficiency in urban and industrial settings.

 Reduced Construction Impact